osgi/osgi.enroute.site/_source/_qs/300-application.md

 Anyway, we now have the unsurpassed [Web Console](http://felix.apache.org/site/apache-felix-web-console.html) running with XRay.
 Just click on [http://localhost:8080/system/console/xray](http://localhost:8080/system/console/xray).

+If you're asked for your credentials, the Apache Felix boys have giving you an unforgettable user id & password:

+	User id: 	admin
+	Password:	admin

 ![Resolved set](/img/qs/debug-xray-0.png)

 In the full tutorial the possibilities of XRay are further explained.